-The following may be replaced with parts not manufactured by the manufacturer of the machine.

-- a) Brake pads, linings, brake hoses, and brake discs.
+- The following may be replaced with parts not manufactured by the manufacturer of the machine. - a) Brake pads, linings, brake hoses, and brake discs.
 Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original OEM caliper and wheel mounting.
-The outermost diameter and material must remain the same as OEM for the model. - b) Fairing, screen, rear seat so as to provide for the mounting of a rear number plate, rear bodywork, Rider's seat, mudguards, tank covers, airbox intake tubes, air intake lids in bodywork and side covers, but replacements must be similar in shape and appearance as the original. - c) Mounting brackets for fairings and screens but the replacements must be mounted on the frame at the original mounting points - d) Handlebars, handlebar mounted levers, master cylinders and controls, including throttle assembly and cables - e) Footrests and foot controls, but the replacements must be mounted on the frame at the original mounting points - f) External gearing, chain and chain pitch - g) Exhaust system - Wiring Loom, plug-in fuel injection/ignition control units and the manufacturer nominated race kit ECU and/or MA approved ECU.
-OEM ECU may be reprogrammed.
-The Kawasaki Ninja 636 is permitted to raise the OEM RPM limit by no more than 300RPM when reprogramming. - Unless authorized and approved by MA, only the existing OEM sensors for the make and model are permitted - Unless authorized and approved by MA, the position and location of all sensors must remain as OEM - Fitment of any other additional sensors is prohibited - i) Spark plugs and high-tension leads - j) Instruments - k) Rear suspension damping units (Shock Absorber) and springs - I) Clutch plates and springs - m) Radiator expansion tank
+The outermost diameter and material must remain the same as OEM for the model. - b) Fairing, screen, rear seat so as to provide for the mounting of a rear number plate, rear bodywork, Rider's seat, mudguards, tank covers, airbox intake tubes, air intake lids in bodywork and side covers, but replacements must be similar in shape and appearance as the original. - c) Mounting brackets for fairings and screens but the replacements must be mounted on the frame at the original mounting points - d) Handlebars, handlebar mounted levers, master cylinders and controls, including throttle assembly and cables - e) Footrests and foot controls, but the replacements must be mounted on the frame at the original mounting points - f) External gearing, chain and chain pitch - g) Exhaust system - h) Wiring loom, plug in fuel injection/ignition control units and the manufacturer nominated race kit ECU and firmware/software that have been approved by the ASBK Management Team or were superseded OEM Kit ECU's have been reviewed and approved.